lindseysim/templatize/README.md

 Is married to Linda.
 ```

-### Section value evaluation ###

-Section data may be other values besides boolean.
-However, evaluation of non-boolean values have minor differences from normal Javascript behavior.
-Values of `undefined`, `null`, an empty string, or a string composed only of whitespace (if you want to add whitespace, use `&nbsp;`), evaluate to `false`.
-Conversely, a value of `0` is evaluated as `true`.

-If section key does not exist, that section is simply not evaluated in the template, which is a common error.
+If the section key does not exist, that section is simply not evaluated in the template, which is a common error.
 E.g.:

 &nbsp; *Template:*